subrock/rocky-prometheus/README.md

 # rocky-prometheus
 Prometheus on top of Rocky with Grafana.
 Both Prometheus and Grafana docker images ran fine.
 I was able to use the base images directly with the post deploy steps.
 But I wanted to experiment with running on top of RHEL or Rocky.
 I also wanted to a certain level of customization.
 For example to make dashboards and alerts persist without the need of a volume.

+Only files that are persisted are:
+- /usr/share/grafana/grafana.db
+- /etc/grafana/grafana.ini
+- /opt/prometheus/prometheus.yml

 ## Run
 ```
 docker network create --driver bridge prometheus-network